chasembowers/poker-learn/README.md

 ## Simplifications

 Some simplifications are made.
 For example, the set of all possible raises is reduced to a smaller set.
-This decreases the number of actions for which a Player must predict return and, as a result, decreases the computational load.
+This decreases the number of actions for which a Player must predict return and, as a result, decreases computational load.
 Specific raise amounts are chosen to represent a logrithmic distribution over a Player's stack.
 The intuition behind this decision is that a player is exponentially less likely to choose linearly greater raise amounts.
-In addition, players play with integer amounts of chips of uniform value and there is no distinction made between betting and raising.
+In addition, Players play with integer amounts of chips of uniform value, and there is no distinction made between betting and raising.

 Most interestingly, players attempt to maximize the expected value of the return on any particular action.
 The prefered alternative would be that Players maximize their own uility.
 That is, that the players are risk-